zpl-c/librg/README.md

 ## Support

-We are testing the library for different platforms.
+We are testing the library for various platforms.
 This table provides some sort of description for compatibility.
-If you have tested it, and your resut is different from the one in the table, please feel free to describe the issue in the [issues](https://github.com/zpl-c/librg/issues).
+If you have tested it, and your result is different from the one in the table, please feel free to describe the issue in the [issues](https://github.com/zpl-c/librg/issues).

 |  Platform / Result | Windows       | macOS         | Linux         | iOS           | Android       | Raspberry Pi  | OpenBSD       | FreeBSD       | Emscripten    |